Working with link IDs

 Link ID example using NYSE data

-In this example, a NYSE dataset with the columns CLOSE and SYMBOL selected as link ID columns.
+In this example, a NYSE dataset has the columns CLOSE and SYMBOL selected as link ID columns.
 The following rule queries allow you to view rule break records:

-Conversely, when CLOSE and SYMBOL are the only specified link ID columns in the same NYSE dataset, the following query will not display rule break records in the Rule Breaks modal on the Findings page:
+Conversely, when CLOSE and SYMBOL are the only specified link ID columns in the same NYSE dataset, the following query will not display rule break records in the Rule Breaks dialog box on the Findings page:

-Collibra DQ supports one or many primary key columns in your dataset for record linkage to your original table, file, or data frame.
-If your primary key column contains many columns, use a comma to delineate.
+Data Quality & Observability Classic supports one or many primary key columns in your dataset for record linkage to your original table, file, or data frame.
+If your primary key column contains many columns, use a comma to separate them.

 No personal data is stored in the Metastore when using link ID (unless, of course, the column used as the link ID contains PII).
 The Metastore only stores: